NVlabs/FPSci/docs/experimentConfigReadme.md

     },
 ]
 ```

+#### Task Success/Failure Criteria
+FPSci supports minimal "correctness" checking of questions that are asked affiliated with each `order` specified in the task configuration.
+In order to use this feature you must have at least one question with `type` of `"MultipleChoice"` specified in your task-level questions array.
+In this case you may choose to specify a `correctAnswer` field with each element in the `trialOrders` array.
+This answer *must* correspond to an option in the final multiple choice question of the task (if not an exception will be thrown).

+When specified correctly FPSci will check if the `correctAnswer` matches the response provided by a user during the task-level questions and if so display the `taskSuccessFeedback` message.
+If the response does not match `correctAnswer` the `taskFailureFeedback` message is provided instead. **It is up to the experiment designer to make sure the `correctAnswer` field exactly matches the desired option from the final multiple choice question in a task**.

+By default if no `correctAnswer` is specified or no `questions` are asked in a task FPSci defaults to the declaring all tasks a success.

 #### Task/Trial Interaction and Ordering
 When no `tasks` are specified in a session configuration, FPSci treats trials as tasks creating one task per trial *type* in the [trial configuration](#trial-configuration).
-Note that this has impacts on the interpretation of `randomizeTrialOrder` when trials are treated as tasks.

 As described [above](#session-configuration) the `randomizeTaskOrder` session-level configuration parameter allows the experiment designer to select tasks in either the order they are specified or a random order.
-When `tasks` are specified in a session `randomizeTrialOrder` randomizes within the `order` specified in each element of the `trialOrders` array.
-However,  in order to maintain compatibility with older configurations and avoid complicating configuration, when no `tasks` array is specified in a session (i.e., trials are treated as tasks) `randomizeTrialOrder` behaves the same as `randomizeTaskOrder`.
+To support legacy configuration `randomizeTrialOrder` is treated as equivalent to `randomizeTaskOrder` in FPSci, but is overwritten when `randomizeTaskOrder` is defined in the config.
+Trial order randomization within `order`s in tasks is current not supported in FPSci (all orders need to be specified explicitly).

 ### Trial Configuration
 Trials provide the lowest level of [general configuration](general_configuration.md) in FPSci.
 Trials are specified with the following parameters: